-The Town of Chelsea has been committed to protect the landscape and rural character of the community for many years.
-During these years the Planning Commission has invited public input into the planning process and has found continued support for the protecting of the community's rural and historic character.
+The Town of Chelsea has been committed to protecting the landscape and rural character of the community for many years.
+During these years, the Planning Commission has invited public input into the planning process and has found continued support for the protection of the community's rural and historic character.

-The Planning Commission recommends that specific actions be implemented over the next five years to promote a balanced approach to growth - supporting land conservation while encouraging economic development.
+In the Town Plan, the Planning Commission recommends that specific actions be implemented over the next eight years to promote a balanced approach to growth - supporting land conservation while encouraging economic development.
 The Planning Commission is firmly convinced that such a balance can and must occur through the cooperative efforts of Town leaders, landowners, residents and organizations that promote such efforts.